-Saturday afternoon baseball and we will see the St Louis Cardinals take on the Cincinnati Reds in game 2 of their 3 game set from Cincinnati.
-The game is scheduled for a 4:05 (ET) pm start time and it will be televised live on Fox.
-Currently the odds have Cincinnati favored at -117, while St Louis is dogs of +110.
-The total for the game sits at 9 runs.
+Saturday afternoon baseball and we will see the St Louis Cardinals take on the Cincinnati Reds in game 2 of their 3 game series from Great American Ballpark.
+The game is scheduled for a 4:05 (ET) pm start time and it will be televised live on Fox .
+Currently the ODDS have St Louis favored at -105, while Cincinnati is dogs of -101.
+The total for the game sits at 8.5 runs.
+70% of the Public is currently on the Reds, while 75% is on the OVER.
+Get all the Public's action by clicking HERE.

 -$25 of picks FREE!
 No Obligation - No Credit Card Required - Becoming a member is Fast and Free!